google/clusterfuzz/docs/setting-up-fuzzing/blackbox_fuzzing.md

 In order to begin fuzzing, you need to build your target with a [sanitizer].
 The most commonly used [sanitizer] for fuzzing is [Address Sanitizer](https://clang.llvm.org/docs/AddressSanitizer.html), which instruments your code with checks for memory safety issues.
+Clang is the supported compiler, but GCC may also work.

 This is dependent on the build system of your project.
 At a very high level, this will mean adding the `-fsanitize=address` flag to your C/C++ compiler flags.